-2. Allow plenty of space between the units
+Allow plenty of space between the units

-3. Do you have enough of the right kind of cupboards?
+Do you have enough of the right kind of cupboards?

-Instead of having cabinets hung on the wall, consider having one wall with floor to ceiling cabinets and leave the rest of the wall space free, this will help with the site lines and make your space feel larger.
+Instead of having cabinets hung on the wall, consider having one wall with floor to ceiling cabinets and leave the rest of the wall space free, this will help with the sight lines and make your space feel larger.

 Corner carousels are brilliant to gain easy access to the back of a corner unit and use what would be previously wasted space.
 Consider a larder or pantry which can range from a traditional freestanding larder to a narrow pull out larder integrated into a tall cupboard.

-4. Carefully plan your lighting
+Carefully plan your lighting

 Lighting is so important in the kitchen and something that we often think about later in the process after choosing the kitchen.
-But you should draw up a lighting plan early on as carefully chosen light can really add to the look of your kitchen.
+But you should draw up a lighting plan early on as carefully chosen lighting can really add to the look of your kitchen.

 Pendant lights look great hanging over an island unit or dining table, but make sure they are not too large and end up dominating and obstruct your line of sight.

 Most people incorporate spotlights but a common mistake is to include too few.
 Plan for the spotlights to be 1 metre apart and 1.5 metres away from the wall and put the lights on a dimmer switch so you can change the lighting throughout the day.
 If your kitchen is large, consider having your spotlights on 2-3 different circuits so you can light up separate zones in your kitchen.